silvin-lubecki/dap-workshop-dceu18/exercises/exercise_5/README.md

-# Exercise - Deploy with docker-app
+# Exercise - Install with docker-app

 With this exerise you will learn how to deploy an application package using `docker-app`.